Monoametsi/Client-Manager/README.md

 	<li><code>$ python manage.py createsuperuser</code></li><br>
 	<li>Follow instructions from createsuper command</li><br>
 	<li><code>$ python manage.py runserver</code></li><br>
+	<li>If the command does not run immediately, go to the manage.py file, write whatever text you want, comment that text
+	out then save the file.
+The command should run after saving the file</li><br>
 	<li>Navigate to http://127.0.0.1:8000/admin/</li><br>
 	<li>Log in with the information you gave to the createsuper instructions.</li><br>
 	<li>Navigate to http://127.0.0.1:8000/admin/client_manager/client/add/ to create a mock client</li><br>